jhonpulido1990/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 * All your functions (inside and outside a class) should have a documentation ( ` python3 -c 'print(__import__("my_module").my_function.__doc__)' `  and  ` python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)' ` )
 * A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
 * We strongly encourage you to work together on test cases, so that you don’t miss any edge case
+### Documentation
+* Do not use the works  ` import `  or  ` from `  inside your comments, the checker will think you try to import some modules
 ## Quiz questions
 Show
 ####